iiasa/Condor_run_R/README.md

 The submit scripts in the [Condor_run_R repository](https://github.com/iiasa/Condor_run_R) work with the IIASA Limpopo cluster.
 To adjust the scripts to a different cluster, adapt the templates `seed_job_template` and `job_template` found in both `Condor_run.R` and `Condor_run_basic.R` to generate Condor job files appropriate for the cluster.
 Also, change the `seed_bat_template` and `bat_template` to generate a batch files or shell scripts that will run the jobs on your cluster's execute hosts.

-Note that each execute host should provide a directory where the bundles can be cached, and should periodically delete old bundles in those caches so as to prevent their disks from filling up, e.g. using a crontab entry and a `find <cache directory> -mtime +1 -delete` command.
-How old is sufficiently old to be deleted depends on how long jobs of a run might continue to be scheduled.
-Choose a safe margin, particularly when there is plenty of disk space for the cache.
+Each execute host should provide a directory where the bundles can be cached, and should periodically delete old bundles in those caches so as to prevent their disks from filling up, e.g. using a crontab entry and a `find <cache directory> -mtime +1 -delete` command that will delete all bundles with a timestamp older than one day.
+The `bat_template` uses [touch](https://linux.die.net/man/1/touch) to update the timestamp of the bundle to the current time.
+This ensures that that a bundle will not be deleted as long as jobs continue to get scheduled from it.

 ## Configuring execute hosts